 In chapter two, we saw how Israel had chased after several world powers to help them instead of God.
 Their actions were compared to the actions of a prostitute and that continues here.
 Even though it does not make sense for the husband to take back the cheating wife, we know that God stands waiting for His people to return to Him.
 The same is true for us, in that, no matter how far we have strayed God stands ready to welcome us back.

-'Look up to the barren heights and see.
-Is there any place where you have not been ravished?
-By the roadside you sat waiting for lovers, sat like a nomad in the desert.
-You have defiled the land with your prostitution and wickedness.'
+"Raise your eyes to the bare hills, take a look: where have you not had sex?
+You sat by the roadsides waiting for them like a nomad in the desert.
+You have defiled the land with your prostitution and wickedness.

 God tells them that they have sunken so low that they have even defiled the land.
 A land that had been established based on God's words and His leading, has now become the home of idolatry.